bigmoves/quickslice/docs/guides/deployment.md

 ## Backfill Configuration

-NOTE: These configurations are still a work in progress.
-If your container instance is running low on memory/crashes, consider reducing the number of concurrent workers and requests.
+NOTE: These configurations are evolving.
+If your container runs low on memory or crashes, reduce concurrent workers and requests.

 Control memory usage during backfill with these variables: